 However, how we feel about PowerPoint is not exactly the message here.
 Ask yourself this question: who is behind all this?
-Is it the Swiss government as suggested in the media?
-After a bit of digging I found out that the “political” party that is behind all this actually only has 200 members.
-That’s very small even for Swiss standards.
+Is it the Swiss government, as suggested in the media?
+After a bit of digging I found out that the “political” party that is behind all this only has 200 members.
+That’s tiny even for Swiss standards.
 And here’s the punch line: joining the political party gives you a special discount on a book about PowerPoint and put’s you on the mailing list for a presentation training company!

 The true lesson

 The true lesson to be learned here isn’t that PowerPoint isn’t good or bad.
 It’s how a small Swiss presentation company managed to create a buzz and get the attention of the global media with its controversial ideas.